It is my pleasure to announce the release of NPM 11.5! This release includes:

 And just to reiterate, you don't need to know what all of those wait types mean.
 When you don't know, click on the icon and DPA will tell you what it means, what can be done about it and who would typically do that.
 This is so huge, I had to say it twice. :-)

 And because wait time analysis may be new to you, here's some information on the technique.

 Stay tuned!
 My favorite features are coming up in the next post.

 The Database Performance Analyzer team has been very hard at work to provide you with some great features that will not only help you with your current monitoring; Database Performance Analyzer is now in the Amazon cloud.
 This RC for DPA 9.1 is now available in the Customer Portal to download for customers on active maintenance through March 31, 2015.
 The RC can be installed on your production system.
-For any questions or comments, we'd love to hear your feedback at Database Performance Analyzer RC
+For any questions or comments, we'd love to hear your feedback at The specified item was not found.

 Now if you are thinking of moving to the cloud, DPA can move with you.

 You will have to wait a bit to see and enjoy this feature, it won't be available initially for RC, stayed tuned for dates.

 You can now register a RDS instance, SQL Server and Oracle, just like on-premise.